-So, this policy talks aboutthe identification of such women through various methods.
+So, this policy talks about the identification of such women through various methods.
 Why the existing methods are not enough?
 This ‘identification’ seems more like identifying more victims forcefully when none exists.
 Like we have seen in domestic violence cases.
-The way victims are identified today, that the real abusers have actually became victims.
-The counselling, support system etc. the policy talks about seems more like brain washing techniques into making them believe that they are divyang people when in reality they are not.
+The way victims are identified today, that the real abusers have actually become victims.
+The counseling, support system etc. the policy talks about seems more like brainwashing techniques into making them believe that they are divyang people when in reality they are not.
 As always, the ‘special provisions’ mentioned here also scares us as there seems to be no end to these.

 Another provision of this policy says –